by Deepak Madan | Sep 6, 2025 | Scrip Transfer

 ✅ Exporter Transferred Scrips But No Payment Received?
 Call ICEGATE

-In cases where the exporter has transferred the RODTEP or ROSCTL scrip but the importer fails to make the payment, you can approach ICEGATE or seek assistance from trading platforms like IBRLIVE.
+In cases where the exporter has Sell RODTEP or Sell ROSCTL and transferred the scrip but the importer fails to make the payment, you can approach ICEGATE or seek assistance from trading platforms like IBRLIVE.
 Escrow-secured platforms reduce this risk considerably.

 To trade securely and instantly, visit 👉 https://ibrlive.com/buy-sell-rodtep-rosctl